Redmega/Redmega/README.md

 # Hi, Hello, Welcome!
 I'm Angel Piscola.
-I'm a Senior Software Engineer currently looking for a new role!
+I'm a Senior Software Engineer at **Honeybee Health**!
 I used to be at **Role, Inc** making https://www.playrole.com.
 I've got 5 years experience working on customer-centric Virtual TableTops, and almost 4 years on top of that working in a variety of industries.

 ## ⚡ Fast Facts
 * 👨‍💻 I love TypeScript and React